john4web/blog/content/TODO/billion-dollar-mistake.md

 ``Null`` behaves like a disease in our applications.
 If we allow it to enter our software, it grows and eventually infects the entire code.
 For instance, if a method returns null, you have to insert null-checks for it.
 These checks spread as more methods interact with the null-returning method, leading to a domino effect.
 The need to protect against ``null`` infects every layer of the system.
 When one method allows ``null`` as a valid return value or parameter, others must follow suit.

+**Conclusion**

 What do these 9 reasons tell us?
 When it comes to `null`, there is no middle ground — it's either black or white.
 Using `null` means the code is flawed and needs refactoring.
 Avoiding `null` results in clean, reliable code.

 ## Three possible alternatives to null references

-NNow we know, that null references are really bad and that they have to be avoided at all cost.
+Now we know, that null references are really bad and that they have to be avoided at all cost.
 But how?
 What should we use instead of null references?
 Yegor presents two alternatives:

 ### Alternative #1: Throw a Custom Exception instead of returning `null`: